Optimization of laser-induced breakdown spectroscopy for Be element detection with self-absorption effect correction

 Abstract

-The laser-induced breakdown spectroscopy detection of Be elements can provide onsite rapid detection technology for the field of geological exploration.
+The laser-induced breakdown spectroscopy detection of the Be element can provide on-site rapid detection technology in the field of geological exploration.
 The self-absorption effect of Be results in weaker detection accuracy in the medium to high content range.
-This study calculated the self-absorption parameters for the self-absorption effect of Be element, and optimized the detection delay and laser energy with the goal of reducing the self-absorption effect.
-The influence of laser energy on self-absorption effect under two different light receiving angles was discussed through plasma imaging and spatially resolved spectroscopy.
-A plausible explanation for the opposing trends in axial and radial spectra arises from the competing effects of evolving plasma temperature and optical thickness.
-Under optimized parameters, the calibration model was corrected for self-absorption effects, resulting in a linear detection model that can range from 6 to 10000 ppm, which broadens the range of on-site detection of Be containing mineral LIBS.
+This study calculated the self-absorption parameters for the self-absorption effect of the Be element, and optimized the detection delay and laser energy with the goal of reducing the self-absorption effect.
+The influence of laser energy on the self-absorption effect with two different light collection angles was discussed through plasma imaging and spatially resolved spectroscopy.
+The variation in self-absorption with increasing energy is interpreted as the result of competition between two factors: the increase in plasma temperature and the increase in optical path length due to plasma volume expansion.
+The opposite trends observed in axial and radial spectroscopy are attributable to the different expansions of the plasma height and width.
+With optimized parameters, the calibration model was corrected for self-absorption effects, resulting in a linear detection range of 6 to 10 000 ppm, which broadens the range of on-site detection of Be containing minerals by LIBS.

 Article information